 You must have the basic knowledge of coding (like C language) to direct the execution flow in the right direction.
 The basic knowledge includes a command on conditional and iteration statements, declaration of variables, calling a function etc. Let’s try to understand the important flow control statements used in the LoadRunner:

-They evaluate the value of a variable against the given condition and controls the flow as per the output (True or False).
+They evaluate the value of a variable against the given condition and control the flow as per the output (True or False).

 - ‘if’ statement